 The optimal solutions obtained by flux balance analysis (FBA) are typically not unique.
 Flux modules have recently been shown to be a very useful tool to simplify and decompose the space of FBA-optimal solutions.
 Since yield-maximization is sometimes not the primary objective encountered in vivo, we are also interested in understanding the space of sub-optimal solutions.
 Unfortunately, the flux modules are too restrictive and not suited for this task.

-We present a generalization, called k-module, which compensates the limited applicability of flux modules to the space of sub-optimal solutions.
-Intuitively, a k-module is a sub-network with low connectivity to the rest of the network.
-Recursive application of k-modules yields a hierarchical decomposition of the metabolic network, which is also known as branch decomposition in matroid theory.
-In particular, decompositions computed by existing methods, like the null-space-based approach, introduced by Poolman et al. [(2007) J. Theor.
-Biol.
-249, 691-705] can be interpreted as branch decompositions.
-With k-modules we can now compare alternative decompositions of metabolic networks to the classical sub-systems of glycolysis, tricarboxylic acid (TCA) cycle, etc. They can be used to speed up algorithmic problems [theoretically shown for elementary flux modes (EFM) enumeration] and have the potential to present computational solutions in a more intuitive way independently from the classical sub-systems.
+We present a generalization, called k-module, that compensates the limited applicability of flux modules to the space of sub-optimal solutions.
+Intuitively, a k-module is a subnetwork with low connectivity to the rest of the network.
+Recursive application of k-modules yields a hierarchical decomposition of the metabolic network, which is also known as a branch-decomposition in matroid-theory.
+In particular, decompositions computed by existing methods like the nullspace-based approach introduced by Poolman and coworkers can be interpreted as branch-decompositions.

+With k-modules we can now compare alternative decompositions of metabolic networks to the classical subsystems of glycolysis, TCA-cycle, etc. They can be used to speed up algorithmic problems (theoretically shown for EFM enumeration) and have the potential to present computational solutions in a more intuitive way independently from the classical subsystems.

+Keywords: metabolic network, flux module, k-module, branch-decomposition, connectivity, matroid

-Introduction
+1 Introduction

-Constraint based methods have proven to be very successful in the analysis of metabolic networks [1,2], which are used to model metabolic capabilities and predict behaviours of organisms.
-In contrast with kinetic models, constraint-based metabolic network models do not aim to predict a single phenotype, but a space of biologically possible phenotypes.
+Constraint based methods have proven to be very successful in the analysis of metabolic networks [15, 17], which are used to model metabolic capabilities and predict behaviors of organisms.
+In contrast to kinetic models, constraint based metabolic network models do not aim to predict a single phenotype, but a space of biologically possible phenotypes.
 This is achieved by excluding unrealistic phenotypes using constraints.
 This reduces the data requirements enormously such that also large models with thousands of reactions can be built.